 Royal Brighton Pavilion Matchstick Model.
 Made in the 1960s from over 40,000 matchsticks.
 By Bernard Martell.
 Built meticulously over 1700 hours by Martell.

-The exquisite 1:100 matchstick model was first exhibited at Marlborough House and then for many years alongside the Pavilion, in the town of Brighton, England.
-The Royal Pavilion was built as seaside palace for King George IV by the architect John Nash in the Anglo-Raj style, very much in vogue in the English Regency period.
+The exquisite 1:100 matchstick model was first exhibited at Marlborough House.
+For many years after, it could be seen alongside the Pavilion itself.
+The Royal Pavilion is a seaside palace built for King George IV, by the architect John Nash.
+It is in the Anglo-Raj style, inspired by the architecture in Colonial India.
+This style was very much in vogue in the English Regency period.
 It remains intact to this day due to ongoing important preservation work.
-This unique architectural model is presented in a custom made glass case and mounted on a black lacquered Parsons table.
+This unique architectural model sits in a custom-made glass case and mounted on a black lacquered Parsons table.